openhwgroup/obi/README.md

 # OBI

-Repository that maintain the OpenBus Interface spec
+Repository that maintains the OpenBus Interface spec